 The process of natural decomposition works through enzymatic reactions.
 These enzymes include peroxidases, liginases, cellulases, pectinases, xylanases, and oxidases, all of which are masters at breaking things down (enzymes ending in “-ase” typically mean to “break down.” i.e. ‘lipases’ break down lipids, etc.).

 Such enzymes are inherent byproducts of fungi, and they have massive implications for cleaning up the contamination we have left behind.
-As mycelium spreads, it secretes these enzymes which can break down pollution.
+As mycelium spreads, it secretes these enzymes, which can break down pollution.
 Fungi are the forest’s Day 1 recyclers, breaking down organic plant and wood material.

 Fungi have been around since long before us, and they offer a natural and specially adapted form of intervention for reversing the impact of human waste.
 So, without further ado, here are 8 ways that mycoremediation can break down pollution and decontaminate our ecosystems.

 Humans cannot exist without water.
 It follows, therefore, that the lack of access to clean water can keep people in poverty because it holds back development.
-There are currently 785 million people (1 in 10) globally that do not have access to clean water.
-Additionally, there are 2 billion people living without the means to adequate sanitation, much of which relies on clean and safe water access (24).
+There are currently 785 million people (1 in 10) globally who do not have access to clean water.
+Additionally, there are 2 billion people living without the means to adequate sanitation, much of which relies on clean and safe water access [24].
 However, the clean-water issue is not limited to just third-world countries.

 Urban cities where people regularly consume clean drinking water are also affected by the quality of their H2O.
 In fact, instances of lead or other contaminants in drinking water are not uncommon in North American tap water.

 There is a process called biosorption, in which biological materials are used as toxin absorbents.
 As mentioned above, the Pleurotus species (of which Oyster mushrooms are a member) holds incredible power to absorb heavy metals and other petroleum wastes in soil, in large part due to the extensive amount of mycelium it produces compared to other species.
-This enlarged amount of biomass gives it increased surface area to accumulate heavy metals from within the soil.
-These mycelial networks are essentially a highway, allowing toxins to accrue and localize along the path, where they are then degraded or transformed by fungal enzymes into other, less toxic compounds (32).
+This enlarged amount of biomass gives it an increased surface area to accumulate heavy metals from within the soil.
+These mycelial networks are essentially a highway, allowing toxins to accrue and localize along the path, where they are then degraded or transformed by fungal enzymes into other, less toxic compounds [32].

 This mycelium “highway” is also quite helpful in terms of shuttling resources.
 For instance, nutrients can be shuttled from the mycelium to the plant roots it associates with, giving a boost of life to the botanic organisms it interacts with.

 Though humans have thus far discovered certain methods of degrading what was previously considered ‘non-biodegradable,’ our methodologies pale in comparison to the natural technology of mycoremediation.
-Previously-developed processes have been too slow, too expensive, or inefficient.
+Previously developed processes have been too slow, too expensive, or inefficient.
 However, by utilizing biosorption, heavy metals can be extracted from soil, analyzed as a bioindicator of which toxins are present, and passively converted onto the surface of a biosorbent material—in this case, mycelium and their mushrooms.

 Mycoremediation is relevant to the soil pollution solution as demonstrated by researcher Savannah Volkoff, Ph.D. from the Duke Research Center.
-Her mycoremediation approach capitalized on biostimulation, a process by which current, native species are stimulated through targeted analysis.
+Her mycoremediation approach capitalized on biostimulation, a process by which current native species are stimulated through targeted analysis.
 Specifically, she used gene sequencing to develop a test that would scan fungal ecosystems for useful bioremediating species in polluted soils.

 She used available ecological information to determine which fungi from the area’s soil composition would be most useful in absorbing toxins like PAH.
-Finally, she applied the appropriate substrate to fuel proliferative fungi growth of the already-existent, native fungi within the soil (33).
+Finally, she applied the appropriate substrate to fuel proliferative fungi growth of the already-existent, native fungi within the soil [33].

 In essence, what she proposed boils down to simply utilizing fungal resources that are known to degrade toxins and are already present and native to the area, and encouraging their proliferation by feeding them with the appropriate substrate that will speed up their growth and therefore their bioremediation capacity.

-Paul Stamets, in collaboration with Battelle Laboratories, was able to demonstrate the soil remediating power of mycelium to create an entire thriving ecosystem from a previously diesel-contaminated field.
-Multiple fields full of oil contamination were tested, each with a different approach, to restorative efforts.
+Paul Stamets, in collaboration with Battelle Laboratories, was able to demonstrate the soil-remediating power of mycelium to create an entire thriving ecosystem from a previously diesel-contaminated field.
+Multiple fields full of oil contamination were tested, each with a different approach to restorative efforts.
 The field that was inoculated with oyster mushroom spores was later found to be the only field left standing, so to speak.
 Of all the plots, it had biodegraded the most toxic oil and replaced what was once a contaminated wasteland with a thriving ecosystem.
-This experiment took the soil’s PAH count (the concentration of this often carcinogenic aromatic hydrocarbon) from 10,000 parts per million (ppm) to less than 200 ppm in eight weeks (23).
+This experiment took the soil’s PAH count (the concentration of this often carcinogenic aromatic hydrocarbon) from 10,000 parts per million (ppm) to less than 200 ppm in eight weeks [23].

 Lastly, a recent mycoremediation invention by 22-year-old Kelcie Miller-Anderson could effectively change the oil and gas industry and the issue of its toxic tailing ponds forever.
 Tailings are segregated holding ponds into which industrial waste from bitumen mines is dumped.
-Every barrel of bitumen extracted from oil sands results in 1.5 barrels of tailings waste, and this waste requires indefinite containment (48).
+Every barrel of bitumen extracted from oil sands results in 1.5 barrels of tailings waste, and this waste requires indefinite containment [48].
 Meanwhile, tailings water and its pollutants can leach into the surrounding soil, and can potentially contaminate groundwater and harm wildlife surrounding the pond.

 Miler-Anderson developed the MycoMat, a roll-out mat that is inoculated with oyster mushroom mycelium.
 It can then be rolled out onto tailings ponds or the surrounding soil.
 The fungi release powerful enzymes that make a meal of harmful hydrocarbons.
 Initial test results indicate that the fungi can digest and eliminate the hydrocarbons in contaminated soil in only 21 days.
 Additionally, the mats themselves are completely biodegradable.